hackingmaterials/matminer/README.rst

     $ deactivate

-When activated, the pip library can be used to install MatMiner (or any other package) using again one of the above two options :code:`pip install` or :code:`git clone`.
+When activated, the pip library can be used to install MatMiner (or any other package) using again one of the above two options :code:`pip install` or :code:`git clone` followed by :code:`python setup.py develop`.

 Overview